A market evaluation helps determine a property's price on the market, while a bank valuation helps a lender determine their risks.

 What is a bank valuation used for?

-The bank has to ensure that the home loan does not exceed the property value.
-The home becomes the collateral for a home loan.
+The bank has to ensure that your home loan does not exceed the property value.
+This is because the home becomes the collateral for a home loan.
 For the lender, if there are complications with the loan and the borrower is unable to repay the loan, the lender might have to resell the property to recoup the amount of the loan.

 If you forfeit repayment of the loan, the lender will quickly sell the home in order to avoid accruing interests over a long period of time.
 It is unfortunate, though, that the home may have to be sold at a lower price with the evident time limitations.